theRealAph/ScopeLocals/README.md

 correctly.

 ## Description

-When a new `Thread` instance
-is created, its parent's set of inheritable thread-local variables is cloned.
-This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared.
-Every child thread ends up carrying a copy of its parent's entire set of thread locals, whether the child needs them or not.

-(Note: in current Java it is possible on thread creation to opt out of inheriting any thread-local variables, but that doesn't help if you really need one of them.)

 Ideally we'd like to have a zero-copy operation when creating threads, so that inheriting context requires only the copying of a pointer from